 The commission for Social Consciousness was awarded to Epstein in 1950 by the Fairmount Park Art Association (now the Association for Public Art), which wanted to include it in the Ellen Phillips Samuel Memorial a work expressing the American ideal of compassion.
 But as the massive sculpture took shape, the artist and the Association realized that the planned site in the Samuel Memorial could not accommodate the work.
 Instead, Social Consciousness was installed in 1955 at the West Entrance of the Philadelphia Museum of Art, where it has upheld Epstein’s reputation for controversy.

-In July 2019, Social Consciousness was deinstalled at the Philadelphia Museum of Art to accomodate extensive renovations, and will be relocated to the University of Pennsylvania near the Van Pelt Library.
+In 2019, Social Consciousness was relocated from the West Entrance of the Philadelphia Museum of Art to the University of Pennsylvania, along the Memorial Garden Walkway near the Van Pelt Library.
 The sculpture is on long-term loan to the university from the Association for Public Art.

 Some critics have complained that the figures look unnatural; others have objected to the lack of strong visual unity among the three separate groups.
 On the other hand, the work has been praised for its amalgamation of Western and Eastern influences and its “hieratic” stylization that suggests a timeless emotion.
 It could be argued that the very awkwardness of the figures emphasizes the precariousness and suffering of the human condition.

 Adapted from Public Art in Philadelphia by Penny Balkin Bach (Temple University Press, Philadelphia, 1992).

 - Penn Today: Two monumental sculptures arrive on campus

 - Philadelphia Inquirer: Art Museum sculptures that have stood sentry for decades are moving to Penn for 99 years